bitcoinops/bitcoinops.github.io/_topics/en/bech32.md

 ## Optional.
 Use Markdown formatting.
 Multiple paragraphs.
 Links allowed.
 extended_summary: |
-  Using only 32 letters and numbers, the bech32 address format is case insensitive and includes an error-correction code that can catch almost all address typos (and even identify where the typos occur in some cases).
+  Using only 32 letters and numbers, the bech32 address format does not use mixed case and includes an error-correction code that can catch almost all address typos (and even identify where the typos occur in some cases).
 Addresses encode a segwit version, making them forward compatible with a large range of conceivable upgrades.